-1. This policy commences on 11 November 2013.
+1. This policy commences on 3 April 2018.
+It replaces the Site Inspections Policy made on 1 November 2013.

 Purpose

 2. The purpose of the policy is to guide the conduct of site inspections in certain matters in Classes 1 and 2 of the Court's jurisdiction.